 As the figure indicates, the main component of the iPRODUCE OpIS platform is the OpIS Data Repository, which connect all the other components under the umbrella of a REST API backend.
 Specifically, this constitutes the connector plugin which interconnect all the components of the OpIS platform by providing a data exchanging method.
-The Marketplace is responsible for the navigation of the user inside the OpIS platform and provide accessibility to the products, activities and users' data.
+The OpIS data repository is responsible for the navigation of the user inside the OpIS platform.
+The Marketplace provides accessibility to the products, teams, activities and users' data.
 Through the Matchmaking and Agile Network Creation Tools, user is able to search for the suitable partners.
 These tools aim at fostering the creation of collaborative networks and empowering them to jointly address specific business opportunities.
 Regarding the AR/VR Toolkit, this is a real time social manufacturing space for co-creation process under Augmented and Virtual environments.
-Similarly, the Generative Design Platform is a digital toolkit which is used so that user will participate to the cocreation process.
+Similarly, the Generative Design Platform is a digital toolkit which is used so that user will participate to the co-creation process.
 Using a mobile application which is developing to obtain Voice of Customer feedback, users can actively solicit input (such as surveys) about new ideas.
 Additional, iPRODUCE defines a number of IPR and transaction management strategies that can be applied to facilitate the formation and operation of multi-party ad hoc teams, which will undertake collaborative manufacturing missions (using the IPR Authoring Tool - Ricardian Toolkit).
 From the visualization perspective, the Agile Data Analytics and Visualization Suite is a tool which focus on analysis and storage of Big Data (Analysis of the feedback from the cMDFs potential users, trainees, user preferences about the products/services, market trends, datasheet and technical manual of equipment).
 Finally, the Digital FabLab Kit constitutes a toolkit which is responsible for digitizing existing knowledge and common practices in makerspaces.
 It mainly addresses two aspects: (1) Digitization of training content and (2) digitization of production processes.

 It is important to be mentioned in which time the user interacts with the IPR Authoring Tool.
-The Marketplace constitutes the starting point of a user in the OpIS platform.
-Through the Marketplace, a user will be able to navigate in all the components of the iPRODUCE platform.
+The Landing page constitutes the starting point of a user in the OpIS platform.
+Through the landing page, the user will be able to navigate in all the components of the iPRODUCE platform.
+While accessing the marketplace, the user has the capability to publish his own work and discover potential collaborations, irrespective of their role as a maker or consumer, all within the same platform.
 When a user is interested to create a new team in order to trigger the co-creation process, (s)he is able to use the Matchmaking and Agile Network Creation Tools so that a team will be defined by inviting SMEs / makerspaces / FabLabs.
 Each team which is created can co-design a lot of products based on the team's preferences.
 In case the co-creation process has been started, all the involved users can modify a product by using the relevant tools (Generative Design Platform, AR/VR Tool).
 Each one of these tools has its properties and functionalities which are described in the corresponding deliverables (D5.3, D5.4).
 In the time of the submission of a new product, all the involved users have been informed about the new contract which defines their collaboration.
-A user will be able to navigate to his/her pending / accepted / rejected contracts by clicking a notification button or by navigating through the Marketplace to the corresponding page.
+A user will be able to access the IPR Authoring Toolkit and navigate to his/her pending / accepted / rejected contracts by clicking "Review Contract" button component inside Marketplace or by navigating through the Landing Pahe to the corresponding tool.
 In Section 5 IPR Authoring Tool Implementation, the User Interface of the IPR Authoring Tool is presented as well as all the functionalities of this tool are analyzed.